 All in all, this is a stylish smartwatch for active consumer that represents a great compromise between a smartwatch and fitness tracker.

 First released: March 2016

 What it does contain is a 3-axis accelerometer and a vibration motor.
-This means the device is able to track steps, distance, calories burned and active minutes.
+This means Alta is able to track steps, distance, calories burned and active minutes.
 It is also equipped with reminders to move, nudging you to stay active throughout the day, while providing visual feedback on your progress and keeping you connected with smart notifications.
 Detailed information on workouts and activity progress can be found in the Fitbit app.

-Essentially, with the Alta Fitbit is styling up what it already offers.
+Essentially, with Alta Fitbit is styling up what it already offers.
 There is no ground-breaking new technology on board.
 But if you’re looking for a stylish fitness tracker that does the essentials from a recognised brand, this could be the device for you.
 Think of the Alta as a much better looking, revamped cousin of the Flex, but with a screen.

 First released: September 2016

 The Flex 2 is the company’s slimmest tracker yet and for the first time for a Fibit device is water resistant.

 The device is 30% smaller than the original model and features a removable core unit and interchangeable slim, classic fitness bands in seven colors.
 A simple LED display uses color-coded lights to show progress toward your daily goal, and keeps you connected with call and text notifications.